 As convenient as it can be to buy a store-bought version, I love knowing exactly what goes inside.
 Plus, homemade tastes better and it’s cheaper to make than most brands.

-And depending on what you add, homemade almond butter is also gluten free, sugar free, low carb, keto, paleo friendly and Whole30 compliant.
+And depending on what you add, making your own almond butter you can ensure that it is gluten free, sugar free, low carb, keto, paleo friendly and Whole30 compliant.

 INGREDIENTS YOU NEED: